thesystemninjaneer/billtracker/backend/user-service/README.md

 4. containerized user service

-The Dockerfile in backend/user-service conatineries the service.
+The Dockerfile in backend/user-service containerizes the service.

 5. Integrated User Service